Leinvedan/covid-19-rust-form/README.md

 # Client

-Includes an HTML Form with Google ReCaptcha V3.
-Needs the ReCaptcha client token in the `distribution index.js file`.
+The client includes a HTML Form with Google reCaptcha v3.
+The ReCaptcha client token is in the `dist index.js file`.
-To do this: add your token to `CAPTCHA_KEY` inside the `src/js/captchaLogic.js` and build the static files using gulp or run `make docker-build-client` if using Docker.
+To update the token: add your token to `CAPTCHA_KEY` inside the `src/js/captchaLogic.js` and build the static files using gulp or run `make docker-build-client` if using Docker.

 ### Running locally (run the commands inside the client directory)